timminator/ParsecVDA-Always-Connected/README.md

 ## Info:

-- The Batch file creates a .vbs file to start the apllication hidden without a console window open.
+- The Batch file creates a .vbs file to start the application hidden without a console window open.
 Furthermore it creates a registry entry to start the .vbs file at startup.

 ## Notes: